RamonKaspar/MathDataset-ElementarySchool/README.md

 - Language: English-only to maintain consistency across data.
 - Educational Level: Suitable for elementary school math levels.
 - Content Type: Focused exclusively on text-based datasets, avoiding any that include pictures or additional multimedia sources to ensure straightforward analysis.
+- Single Float Answer: The answer to each question is a single float value.
+This ensures easy evaluation.

 # Dataset Overview